 Arson is generally charged as a felony but the type of felony depends on the degree of the arson offense.
-These offenses are broken down into first, second and third degree arson in the Connecticut Code Section 53a- (111-113).
+The penalties you are sentenced to will also depend on the amount of damage caused by your incident.
+These criminal offenses are broken down into first, second and third-degree arson in the Connecticut Code Section 53a- (111-113).

 The actions involved in each degree of offense include: